Fun & Fellowship

 Here is what youth can expect: a supportive community, engaging conversation, games and laughter, learning and growth, intentional prayer, ministry, and mission within our community.
 It is in Youth Group that our senior high youth learn about the Bible, spiritual practices like prayer and giving, and where they build relationships with each other and their adult leaders.
 Youth Group is also a blast – together the youth play games, go on outings, have lock-ins at the church, and get together with other Episcopal youth groups to play Broomball or bowl.

 Throughout the year, senior high youth are invited to participate in parish-wide learning such as the recent Saturday retreat on the Enneagram.
 They also spend time learning about, and then practicing, anti-racism and also deepening their knowledge of indigenous history and cultures in Minnesota as learning that fortifies their partnership with indigenous communities in mission work.
+This fall we will be participating in the Peer Ministry - Get Ready training.

 Every January Trinity offers an 11-12 week Confirmation Class.
 Confirmation is an opportunity for our young people to make a public and mature affirmation of their Christian faith.
 It is a time to question, as well as to learn.